 A major reason that prevented youth sections of trade unions from participating at the implementation or evaluation stage of the EAfA was said to be a lack of invitation to participate.
 More than half of trade union representatives identified this option in the stages in question (60% implementation, 54% evaluation, N=19).
 Other reasons were said to be lack of awareness of the existence of the EAfA (12% implementation, 15% evaluation), failure to see any significant impact of the EAfA and lack of coordination between stakeholders (8% both for implementation and evaluation).
-Accordingly, half of trade union youth officers (50% both for implementation and evaluation) said that they needed an invitation by national authorities to participate in the EAfA, while approx. a third (30% both for implementation and evaluation) said they needed an invitation by the European Commission to participate.
-A small share of trade union youth officers (15% both for implementation and evaluation) also said that an invitation by other organisations to participate would be helpful.
+Accordingly, half of trade union youth officers (50% both for implementation and evaluation) said that they needed an invitation by national authorities to participate in the EAfA, while approx. a third (30% both for implementation and evaluation) also said that an invitation by other organisations to participate would be helpful.